Axirr/journalDataParser/README.md

-Parsing bullet list journal entries (stored in Evernote) get data for visualization.
+Parsing bullet list journal entries to get data for visualization.
+Old parser handles data in HTML format.
+New Parser uses plain text delineated by tabs.